Contact Us

 Guernsey Emergency Services

-Guernsey’s Accident & Emergency Department is on site at the Princess Elizabeth Hospital.
-It’s important to remember that any emergency medical treatment you receive will incur a charge, this includes ambulance call-out.
+Guernsey’s Accident & Emergency Department is on-site at the Princess Elizabeth Hospital.
+It’s important to remember that any emergency medical treatment you receive will incur a charge, this includes ambulance call-outs.

 Accident & Emergency Department Charges